 Rumor had it that Elagabalus also married a man.
 His identity has been disputed by scholars, but it was likely one of Elagabalus's favorites: either the athlete Zoticus or the chariot driver Hierocles.
 Apparently, Elagabalus liked to get caught committing adultery by his husband.

 He Opened The Royal Baths To Attract Well-Endowed Men

 It would have been blasphemous for an emperor to bathe in public, let alone with the public.
 But Elagabalus didn't care.
 He opened the palace baths and the baths of Plautinus to the general populace, but he had an ulterior motive: "by this means he might get a supply of men with unusually large organs."

 That wasn't all he did.
 Elagabalus supposedly "also took care to have the whole city and the wharves searched for onobeli, as those were called who seemed particularly lusty."
 The word is a rough combination of the Greek words for "donkey" and "weapon," and you can fill in the blanks from there.

 He Was Rumored To Sacrifice Children To His God

-It's unlikely these claims were true, though; human sacrifice was rarely practiced in Syria or Rome at the time.
+It's unlikely these claims were true, as human sacrifice was rarely practiced in Syria or Rome at the time.

 He Pranked People By Siccing Animals On Them

-Once, Elagabalus collected a ton of snakes and then let them loose in a crowd, "when the populace usually assembled for the more frequented games, and many people were injured by their fangs as well as in the general panic."
+Once, Elagabalus collected a ton of snakes and proceeded to let them loose in a crowd "when the populace usually assembled for the more frequented games," causing people to be harmed "by their fangs as well as in the general panic."